 The NEW ABC project will carry out nine innovation actions in nine EU countries aimed at enhancing the inclusion of refugee and migrant children and young people into host societies through education.
 In fact, the impossibility for children and teenagers to learn experiment, develop and freely foster their capacities, talents and aspirations (Save the Children 2017), is one fundamental factor in how these inequalities contribute to determine lack of integration and undermine the future of immigrant and underprivileged children.

-Apart from co-creating and implementing new good practices, a number of existing good practices that have proven to be effective in a particular country will also be adopted.
+Apart from co-creating and implementing new good practices, several existing good practices that have proven to be effective in a particular country will also be adopted.
 Each pilot scheme represents a response to locally identified needs determined by specific linguistic, cultural, social, emotional and challenges that children and youth face when they access the educational system or are left out of it.
-By adopting these practices, the aim is to achieve more effective local, national and international policy-making in education and inclusion.
+By adopting these practices, the aim is to achieve more effective local, national and international policymaking in education and inclusion.